NithinKalidas/Appian/Records and CDT.md

 ## 20. How do you cofigure securities to records?

-## 21. difference between Record level security and field level security?
+## 21. Difference between Record level security and field level security?

 ## 22. What is view and action security?

 ## 23. What are the sync methods available in records?

-## 24. Record Type security vs record level security?
+Schedule Full Sync
+Schedule incremental syncs
+In Monitoring, under Record sync status -> Start Full Sync

 ## 25. What are record level datasource?